medunigraz/PIE-Model-Experiments/README.md

 * `error-density.py`: plots KDEs of LAT, CV and LRT error density maps for a given setup.
 * `phase_singularitiy_tracking.py`: performs phase singularity tracking and visualization.
 * `ecg_comparison.py`: visualizes computed ECGs.

-The `videos` directory contains rendered videos of each experiment in `.mp4` format.

 The `eval.sh` bash file automatically runs all operations for reproducing the experimental data.